-Easter is the best time of year for a child.
-Nowadays we can fondly look back on the memories of waking up to endless piles of chocolate, running around the yard on a sugar high with all of your siblings and cousins and sitting down for a big family lunch that would leave you so full you thought you were going to explode.
+Easter is one of the best times of the year for a child.
+Nowadays we can fondly look back on the memories of waking up to endless piles of chocolate, running around the yard on a sugar high with all of our siblings and cousins and sitting down for a big family lunch that would leave you so full you thought you were going to explode.

 Today, supermarkets are always jumping the gun, rolling out Easter eggs too far in advance, but there was something special about the days when hot cross buns were only enjoyed the week before Easter and chocolate eggs were a once-a-year treat.